Vitamin D3 Deficiency Can Be Prevented Through Sunlight, Food Sources

 3. Another great source of Cholecalciferol is egg yolks.
 Making an omelet or scrambling a couple eggs can give you almost a full daily serving.
 Studies conducted by the Agricultural Research Centre of Finland published in the Journal of Agricultural and Food Chemistry find feeding chickens a feed high in Vitamin D produces eggs that are sevenfold higher in Vitamin D3 than normal eggs.
 In the future, one egg might solve the complex and extremely serious health problem that is Vitamin D3 deficiency.

 I do hope you enjoyed reading this.
-I should mention that the idea had been suggested by Ahmad with Lessard Dental. of course always appreciate ideas and comments.
+I should mention that the idea had been suggested by Julius with C1P Solutions. of course always appreciate ideas and comments.

 Inspirations For This Article